 Bose was born on 30th November 1858 in Bengal, India (now part of Bangladesh).
 Interestingly, 1858 was the same year in which India, which had been administered by the East India Company since 1757, came directly under Crown rule.

-The genius born on 30th November 1858 in the Eastern part of British India (the area now being part of Bangladesh) was a physicist, a biologist, a botanist, an archaeologist, an author, and a connoisseur of fine arts.
-(Interestingly 1858 was the same year in which India, which was being administered by the East India Company since 1757, came directly under the crown rule.)
-He is most famously known for his contribution to natural sciences and has been named by Institute of Electrical and Electronic Engineers as one of the fathers of radio science, alongside scientists such as Tesla, Marconi, and Popov.
+He is most famously known for his contribution to natural sciences and has been named by the Institute of Electrical and Electronics Engineers as one of the fathers of radio science, alongside scientists such as Tesla, Marconi, and Popov.
 He is also said to be the first Indian biophysicist and even the first Indian modern scientist.
-In fact, his work on radio and wireless communication effectively make him the father of modern Wi-Fi.
+In fact, his work on radio and wireless communication arguably makes him the father of modern radio.